MrAnnix/MrAnnix.github.io/_posts/2021-10-01-what-is-machine-learning.md

 <figure class="align-center">
   <a href="#"><img src="{{ '/assets/images/blog/what-is-machine-learning/computational-neuron.webp' | absolute_url }}" alt=""></a>
   <figcaption>Computational neuron proposed by McCulloch and Pitts.
-It can be seen that the structure of this computational neuron is pretty similar to the biological one.</figcaption>
+It can be seen that the structure of this computational neuron is pretty similar to the biological one.
+Source: O’Reilly.</figcaption>
 </figure>

 They had just created the foundation for neural networks and formally ushered in the age of Machine Learning.